tgalaj/tgalaj.github.io/_posts/2018-05-29-how-to-setup-opengl-project-with-cmake.md

 ```

 ### Executable
-When we have our source files configured, it's time to configure out main project that will create the executable.
+When we have our source files configured, it's time to configure our main project that will create the executable.
 All we need to do is to call the following function:

 ```cmake
 # Define the executable